ooddle

 5. Stand up slowly.
 Shake out your legs, pour the coffee.

 If three minutes is too much, start at thirty seconds.
 Add ten seconds a week.
+The progression takes care of itself, and within two months most people can hold the full duration without discomfort.

 When to Trigger It